datawire/ambassador-docs/docs/emissary/pre-release/topics/install/upgrade/yaml/emissary-2.4/emissary-2.X.md

 <Alert severity="warning">
   This guide is written for upgrading an installation made without using Helm.
-  If you originally installed with Helm, see the <a href="../../../helm/emissary-2.3/emissary-2.X">Helm-based upgrade instructions</a>.
+  If you originally installed with Helm, see the <a href="../../../helm/emissary-2.4/emissary-2.X">Helm-based upgrade instructions</a>.
 </Alert>

 Since $productName$'s configuration is entirely stored in Kubernetes resources, upgrading between minor versions is straightforward.

+## Migration Steps

 Migration is a two-step process: